 Beyond Your Local Retailer: "Specialty" Digital Players and Services

 Your local library or electronics store isn't your only choice when shopping for digital book players or services for reading and listening.
-There are a number of specialty products and services exclusively designed for people with vision loss.
-These are in many ways superior to off-the-shelf alternatives.
-Here are some of the more popular ones.
+A number of specialty products and services are designed for people with vision loss.
+Here are some of the more popular ones:

-Material at Bookshare.org is uploaded by volunteers—most of them blind or visually impaired themselves—and sometimes contains scanning errors.
-These, however, are usually minor; more importantly, Bookshare.org contains a wealth of material that is easy to access.
-To learn more, listen to an audio sample, or become a Bookshare member, go to the Bookshare site.
+Material at Bookshare.org is uploaded by volunteers—most of them blind or visually impaired themselves—and sometimes contains scanning errors, which are usually minor.
+To learn more, listen to an audio sample, or become a Bookshare member, go to the Bookshare websit3.